Benjaman Kyle: Incident and post-amnesia

-More specific memories of Boulder placed Powell there between 1976 and 1983.
-The earlier date was based on his memory that he arrived during the construction of the Pearl Street Mall in the downtown area, and shortly after the Big Thompson Canyon flood that occurred on July 31 – August 1, 1976.
-The later date was based on the year that the King Soopers grocery store chain merged with Kroger.

-Powell had detailed knowledge of restaurant management and food preparation equipment, leading to the theory that he may have once worked in these industries.

-Powell had nearly no memory of his life after the 1980s, including how he ended up in Georgia.
-One event he does remember is reading about the September 11 attacks.
-When asked by doctors to recall the presidents of the United States, he only recalled those from the 20th century.
-Many of his memories he cannot describe in words and are at the tip of his tongue.

 Identification

-On September 16, 2015, Powell announced on his Facebook page that his identity had been established by a team of adoption researchers led by CeCe Moore.
-"A little over two months ago I was informed by CeCe Moore that they had established my Identity using DNA.
-Many people have shared their DNA profiles so that they may be compared with mine.
-Through a process of elimination they determined my ancestral bloodline and who my relatives were.
-A DNA test taken by a close relative has confirmed that we are related," William Powell wrote.
+On September 16, 2015, Kyle announced on his Facebook page that his identity had been established by a team of adoption researchers led by CeCe Moore.

-The Orlando Sentinel reported on September 22 that Powell had received a Florida identification card with the help of IDignity, an Orlando-based organization that helps the homeless and others obtain identification documents.
-IDignity also assisted in establishing Powell's identification.
+The Orlando Sentinel reported on September 22 that Kyle had received a Florida identification card with the help of IDignity, an Orlando-based organization that helps the homeless and others obtain identification documents.
+IDignity also assisted in establishing Kyle's identification.

 On November 21, 2016, Benjaman Kyle's true identity was revealed to be William Burgess Powell.
 He was born on August 29, 1948, in Lafayette, Indiana, and was raised there.
-In 1976, he had cut ties with his family and abandoned his possessions, including his car and the trailer where he had been living.
-His family filed a missing persons report at the time, and police found he had moved to Boulder, Colorado on a whim with a coworker.
+In 1976, he had cut ties with his family and abandoned his possessions including his car and the trailer where he had been living.
+His family filed a missing persons report at the time, and police found he had moved to Boulder, Colorado, on a whim with a coworker.
 His birth date turned out to be one of the details about his previous life that he had remembered correctly.
-A reporter found some Social Security records of him working in various jobs until 1983, after which no records could be found for the remaining period of more than 20 years before his discovery in 2004.
+A reporter found some Social Security records of him working in various jobs until 1983 after which no records could be found for the remaining period of more than 20 years before his discovery in 2004.